How to Manage Most Used Apps on Windows 11 Start Menu

 How to enable or disable the Most Used Apps list

-You can turn the Most Used Apps list on or off in Windows 11 using the Settings app to control which apps show up based on how often you use them.
+You can easily turn the Most Used Apps list on or off in Windows 11 through the Settings app.
+This helps you control which apps appear in your Start menu based on how often you use them, keeping your quick access list tidy.

 After you make this change, your “All apps” menu will update immediately to reflect your choice.